top of page

 • Oct 4, 2024

 Ever feel like AI just popped up out of nowhere and suddenly took over the world?
-Well, I've got news for you: in the world of economics, AI has been the cool kid on the block for years.
-Let's dive into how economists have been secretly (okay, not so secretly) using AI long before it became the talk of the town.
+Well, in the world of economics, AI has been the cool kid on the block for years.
+Let's briefly go into how economists have been using AI long before it became the talk of the town.

 The OG AI: Predictive Models

-Picture this: it's the 1950s.
-While most folks are grooving to Elvis and swooning over James Dean, economists are getting cozy with a different kind of star – predictive models.
-These bad boys were the original AI, using statistical techniques to forecast economic trends.
-It's like having a crystal ball, but with more math and fewer mystic vibes.
+In the 1950s, while most folks were grooving to Elvis and swooning over James Dean, economists were getting cozy with a different kind of star, called predictive models.
+These were the original AI, using statistical techniques to forecast economic trends.

 Machine Learning: The Economics Department's Secret Weapon